 Naomi learned that Boaz was a close relative who, according to Jewish law, had the right to redeem Elimelech’s property, probably already sold for debt (Leviticus 25:24).
-Also, he had the right to marry Ruth, raise a seed for her deceased husband and become trustee of the property.
+Also, he had the right to marry Ruth to raise a seed for her deceased husband and become trustee of the property.
 Naomi then asked Ruth to go to Boaz and be in his presence as a sign of acceptance of a marriage proposal from him.

 Ruth obeyed Naomi and Boaz was very happy.
 But there was another relative who was closer than he.
 So, Boaz needed to first ask that relative for his permission.
 The second day, he met with that relative in the presence of the town leaders and asked him if he would be willing to redeem Naomi’s late-husband’s land and marry Ruth.
 When the relative declined, Boaz then made a public announcement that he would redeem the land and marry Ruth.